Besov spaces and random walks on a hyperbolic group: boundary traces and reflecting extensions of Dirichlet forms: Besov spaces associated to random walks on hyperbolic groups

 \begin{remark}The Na\"im kernel is pointwisely defined on the Martin boundary.
-Here we use a version of the Na\"im kernel that is almost surely defined on the Gromov boundary.
-This makes sense since it is shown in \cite{Ka} that the Gromov boundary equipped with a harmonic measure is isomorphic to Poisson boundary of the walk, therefore it is measurably isomorphic to the Martin boundary equipped with a harmonic measure. \end{remark}
+In Definition \ref{emu} and thereafter, we use a version of the Na\"im kernel that is $\nu\times\nu$-almost surely defined on the Gromov boundary.
+It is shown in \cite{Ka} that the Gromov boundary equipped with the harmonic measure is isomorphic to the Poisson boundary of the walk, therefore it is measurably isomorphic to the Martin boundary equipped with the harmonic measure.
+See \cite[Chapter VI]{Woe} for details. \end{remark}